Selenium Java SDK

 API

-Initializes the Evinced object within the project.
+Prepares the Evinced object for use in the project.

 The EvincedWebDriver constructor expects an instance of ChromeWebDriver.
 It is possible to pass an instance of a class that inherits or extends WebDriver.